KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 2.3 Update MetadataProviderSelectorService
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just like StandardSSLContextService you will need to update two instances of MetadataProviderSelectorService, one at root level and
+Just like StandardSSLContextService, you will need to update two instances of MetadataProviderSelectorService: one at root level and
 one next to Kylo Reporting Task.

-Set following properties on MetadataProviderSelectorService, making sure host and port correspond to where Kylo UI is running:
+Set the following properties on MetadataProviderSelectorService, making sure host and port correspond to where Kylo UI is running:

 :REST Client URL: https://localhost:8444/proxy/metadata
 :SSL Context Service: StandardSSLContextService